finagle/featherbed/doc/05-error-handling.md

 // defined class Error

 val req = client.get("not/found").accept("application/json")
-// req: client.GetRequest[shapeless.:+:[String("application/json"),shapeless.CNil]] = GetRequest(http://localhost:8768/api/not/found,List(),UTF-8)
+// req: client.GetRequest[String("application/json") :+: shapeless.CNil] = GetRequest(http://localhost:8768/api/not/found,List(),UTF-8)

 Await.result(req.send[Error, Foo])
-// res4: cats.data.Xor[Error,Foo] = Left(Error(The thing couldn't be found))
+// res4: Either[Error,Foo] = Left(Error(The thing couldn't be found))
 ```

-Instead of an exception, we're capturing the server errors in an `Xor[Error, Foo]`. `Xor` is another data type from
-cats, which captures failures in a similar way to `Validated`.
-This is a typical pattern in Scala functional programming
+Instead of an exception, we're capturing the server errors in an `Either[Error, Foo]`.
+This is a typical pattern in Scala functional
-for dealing with operations which may fail.
+programming for dealing with operations which may fail.
 The benefit is that the well-defined error type is also automatically
 decoded for us.
 However, if the error can't be decoded, this will still result in a failed `Future`, which fails on the
 decoding rather than the server error.